Emergency Dentistry in London

-A large number of individuals will require treatment from an emergency dentist in their lifetime following a serious injury or the accidental breakage of a tooth, but many people may not know where to go for assistance when their dental practice is closed.
+A large number of individuals will require treatment from an emergency dentist in their lifetime, following a serious injury or the accidental breakage of teeth.
+However, many people are unaware of where to go for assistance when their dental practice is closed.
 In many cases, people may not consider an incident concerning their oral health severe enough to seek assistance immediately after an incident, which could put their teeth at risk.
 For this reason, it is necessary to be aware of the signs of dental injury and the actions to carry out as a result.
-Dental professionals recommend that patients ensure their oral health is maintained to the best of their ability in a bid to prevent minor issues exacerbating over time.
+Dental professionals recommend that patients should ensure their oral health is maintained to the best of their ability in a bid to prevent minor issues exacerbating over time.

 What action should be taken in a dental emergency?